Retail AI, web assistant: Beyond browsing /

 • Inclusivity is the right thing to do

-Concept 1, VA as Digital Lifeform
+Virtual assistant as a Digital Lifeform

 • Actionable options appear underneath - User can speak-select an option or click with their mouse